henrydatei/studydrive-bot/README.md

 ### Planned Features
 - boost random documents/questions/... to make the alts more "legit"
 - maybe multi-main-account-support?
-- cleanup -> maybe moving API into a PyPi-Package?
 - use a database instead of files to save information

 ### How to use this bot